Jesse-Dan/assessment/README.md

-### Section B: Backend Development
+### Section B: Backend Development (Practical Tasks)

 **1. Building a secure Express.js API**

-I have successfully built and implemented a secure Express.js API hat processes a funds transfer request securely, i have done this in both JavaScript and TypeScript.
+I have successfully built and implemented a secure Express.js API hat processes a funds transfer request securely, I have done this in both JavaScript and TypeScript.

 - I ensured that Input validation is effective by building a middleware interface to intercept and   validate request before getting to the service layer.
 The validation performed by the api are as listed below:
     - fromAccount, toAccount, amount validations for missing required fields